MyCollab/mycollab/mycollab-app-community/src/main/installer-resources/README.md

 * [Premium] Add views to manage projects/tasks and time of client
 * [Premium] Print invoice page
+* [Premium] Allow attachment in the invoice form
+* [Premium] Allow attachment in the risk form
 * [Premium] Associate client information to invoice
 * [Premium] Member weekly hours report
 * Allow site owner create the admin user instead of system default user
 * Create sample project for the new MyCollab installation
 * Add the context help for project forms
 * Change the issue workflow similar than Bugzilla
+* Allow to edit description in file management
+* Allow user add attachments in phase form
+* Revise the bug workflow in  the kanban view
+* General performance improvement in project module
 * Other minor improvements

 **Bug Fixes**